AI Agent Index

 Most common

 Agents operate one after another in a fixed pipeline.
-The output of Agent A becomes the input of Agent B. Best for content workflows, research pipelines, and report generation where each step depends on the previous one.
+The output of Agent A becomes the input of Agent B. Each step depends on the previous one, so the pipeline is linear and order-dependent.
+This is the simplest pattern to build, debug, and monitor — there is a clear data flow and a clear point of failure when something goes wrong.

 Research agent → Summary agent → Formatting agent → Publishing agent